-This is the first installment of an online series highlighting work by Black authors published in the The Common.
+This is the first installment of an online series highlighting work by Black authors published in The Common.
 To read The Common’s statement in support of the nationwide protests against anti-Black racism, white supremacy, and police brutality, click here.

 Brother Love by Tanya Coke